 Meet your Worker’s Comp Group Rating Program requirements by attending this safety meeting.Read More

-Applicant’s parent/legal guardian or themselves must be a resident of Huron County, and a current Huron County Farm Bureau member at the time of application and payout.
-They must be a full-time enrollee of an accredited two or four-year college, university, or technical school working toward an undergraduate degree.
-Applicants must show a 2.5 grade point average.
+Applicant’s parent/legal guardian or themselves must be a resident of Erie County and a current Erie County Farm Bureau member at the time of application and payout.
+Applicant must be a full-time enrollee of an accredited two or four-year college, university, or technical school working towards an undergraduate degree.
+Applicants must show a 2.0 grade point average.

-An Ag-Related Scholarship and a Continuing Education Scholarship are both available.
-A major in agriculture or a support field is required for both scholarships.
+A General Scholarship, an Ag-Related Scholarship and a Continuing Education Scholarship are all available.
+A major in agriculture or a support field is required for both the Ag-Related and Continuing Education Scholarships.
 Multiple scholarships can be awarded.
-Eligibility and approval of applicants will be determined at the discretion of the Huron County Board of Trustees or their designee.
+Eligibility and approval of applicants will be determined at the discretion of the Erie County Board of Trustees or their designee.

 Labor has always been an issue, mainly because we are a seasonal operation.
 So that's a challenge finding somebody who only wants to work three months out of a year, sometimes up to six months.Farm Labor Resources